Analyzing Data Selection Techniques with Tools from the Theory of Information Losses: Experiments

 We first tested if our bound had any generalizable meaning to classification accuracies.
 To do so, we first took the MNIST with the cosine kernel and swept over training data sizes from $5\%$ to $90\%$ and plotted the trace term against the classification accuracy of a fully connected feed forward neural network with $1000$ hidden units in Figure \ref{fig:correspondence}.
 We see a strong correspondence between these two variables.
 However, to ensure that this correspondence is meaningful, we also need to ensure that it exists when the training data size is controlled - since both terms, in isolation, decrease as $M$ grows.

-To do this, we took several samples of training data over a variety of datasets provided by OpenML \citep{OpenML2013} and trained them on a fully connected feed-forward neural network with $1000$ hidden units - plotting the trace term against the classification error in each case.
+To do this, we took several samples of training data over a variety of datasets provided by OpenML \cite{OpenML2013} and trained them on a fully connected feed-forward neural network with $1000$ hidden units - plotting the trace term against the classification error in each case.
 In each case, we took $20\%$ of the full dataset as training data.
+Similar correspondences occur at any percentage of training data.
 We have provided the resulting scatter plots in Figure \ref{fig:scatter_plots} which show that, in this controlled scenario, the two variables are still correlated.
 Each point in these plots corresponds to a different ratio of selected points to random points in that fixed-size training dataset, where selection is done with an `inverse' heuristic method which just picks data corresponding to small diagonal elements in $K^{-1}$.

 A second way of ensuring that the relationship found in Figure \ref{fig:correspondence} is meaningful is to observe the behavior of different data selection methods over a training data sweep.
 We have done this in Figure \ref{fig:tr_sweep_cmpr}.
 On the left hand side of Figure \ref{fig:tr_sweep_cmpr}, we have plotted training data size against the trace term (for MNIST under the cosine kernel) for five such methods of training data selection: random selection, facility location, uncertainty sampling, and the inverse heuristic from the last paragraph.
 On the right hand side of Figure \ref{fig:tr_sweep_cmpr}, we have a similar plot where the trace term is replaced by classification error of a fully connected feed forward neural network with $1000$ hidden units.
 We see that the behavior of the trace term plots are carried over to the classification error plots.
 Some small scale information is lost, mostly due to the fact that the error plot is more noisy, but the main global properties are intact.
 This correspondence of behavior further shows that there is a link, independent of training data size, between our bound and classification error.